DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ### Gameplay

-Iron Helm aims to give dungeon crawler experience with character progression, plot, and random encounters in a relatively small package compared to large dungeon games.
+Iron Helm aims to give dungeon crawler experience with character progression, plot, and random encounters in a relatively small package compared to large dungeon crawl games.

 ![Example of an early character sheet](./iron_character_sheet_early.jpg)

 First you pick one of the four base game characters and start with the skills and trappings assigned to that character, along with tracking the starting health, energy, rations listed on the character card.
 Each character plays differently as archetypal fantasy classes with the biggest impact being the main type of skills the character can upgrade with.
 Though any character can upgrade with any skill, just at a higher cost.
+This gives a good amount of variation; though some skills seemed more consistently useful compared to others that required rarer events to be useful.

 ![Tracking sheet at the beginning of the game](./iron_tracker_sheet_early.jpg)